Support vector machine: Transductive support vector machines

 Transductive support vector machines were introduced by Vladimir N. Vapnik in 1998.

 Structured SVM

-SVMs have been generalized to structured SVMs, where the label space is structured and of possibly infinite size.
+Structured support-vector machine is an extension of the traditional SVM model.
+While the SVM model is primarily designed for binary classification, multiclass classification, and regression tasks, structured SVM broadens its application to handle general structured output labels, for example parse trees, classification with taxonomies, sequence alignment and many more.

 Regression

 A version of SVM for regression was proposed in 1996 by Vladimir N. Vapnik, Harris Drucker, Christopher J. C. Burges, Linda Kaufman and Alexander J. Smola.
 This method is called support vector regression (SVR).
 The model produced by support vector classification (as described above) depends only on a subset of the training data, because the cost function for building the model does not care about training points that lie beyond the margin.
 Analogously, the model produced by SVR depends only on a subset of the training data, because the cost function for building the model ignores any training data close to the model prediction.
 Another SVM version known as least-squares support vector machine (LS-SVM) has been proposed by Suykens and Vandewalle.